shakacode/cypress-on-rails/README.md

 #### use_cassette usage

-There's nothing special to be called during Cypress scenario.
-Each request will be wrapped with `VCR.use_cassette`.
+There is nothing special to be called during the Cypress scenario.
+Each request is wrapped with `VCR.use_cassette`.
 Consider VCR configuration in `cypress_helper.rb` to ignore hosts.

 All cassettes will be recorded and saved automatically, using the pattern `<vcs_cassettes_path>/graphql/<operation_name>`